bkr/smeagol/README.md

 * Installs a modern [python] environment with [pip]
 * Installs an [erlang] environment
 * Installs [MacVim] and sets up [janus]

-This is what I run on my system, [cinderella][cinderella] is a subset of that.

 Running
 =======